Matilda Nilsson: Personal life

 Nilsson was born on 2 March 1997 to a family of Swedish-Finns, a culturally distinct group of people born in Finland speaking Swedish as their first language.
 Her parents, Camilla and Toni, run Varuboden Areena in Kirkkonummi, the home venue of HC Salamat.
 During Nilsson's youth, her father worked as a police officer.

 Hockey Hall of Fame-inductee Hayley Wickenheiser lived with the Nilsson family while playing with Salamat during the 2002–03 season and 2003–04 season.
 Nilsson recalled "following her everywhere" as a five year old, watching what Wickenheiser did at the rink and in the locker room and adopting those habits, some of which have stuck with Nilsson into her senior career.
 The two women continue to communicate on a regular basis and Nilsson describes Wickenheiser as having played a significant role in her career.

 Former NHLer Teemu Selänne, who was a partial owner of HC Salamat until 2006, is also a family friend of the Nilsson's and further inspired Nilsson to pursue hockey.

-Nilsson is in a relationship with former footballer Nea Aho, who last played with Kuopion Palloseura (KuPS) in the 2019 season of the Naisten Liiga (renamed Kansallinen Liiga in 2020).
+Nilsson has been in a relationship with former footballer Nea Aho, who last played with Kuopion Palloseura (KuPS) in the 2019 season of the Naisten Liiga (renamed Kansallinen Liiga in 2020).
 The couple planned to relocate to Sweden in the summer of 2020 so Nilsson could sign with a SDHL team but they altered course and chose to remain in Finland as the COVID-19 pandemic created uncertainty and other challenges.
 They were able to realize their goal in 2022, when Nilsson signed in the SDHL, and resided in Sweden during the two seasons she was active in the league.

-Nilsson and Aho moved back to Finland in August 2024, following Aho's acceptance into the Police University College (Polamk) in Hervanta, Turku.
-At that time, Nilsson shared that she had also applied to Polamk and, though she had not yet received the results of her entrance exam, she hoped to enroll and complete her schooling in Finland before she would consider playing ice hockey abroad again.
+Nilsson moved back to Finland in August 2024.
+At that time, Nilsson shared that she had applied to Police University College (Polamk) and, though she had not yet received the results of her entrance exam, she hoped to enroll and complete her schooling in Finland before she would consider playing ice hockey abroad again.

 Nilsson previously worked as a kindergarten classroom assistant in Kuopio and also considered pursuing a career in nursing.